keheintz/keheintz.github.io/_pages/research.md

 [quasars](quasars.md).
-These cosmic light houses are powerful probes of the interstellar and intergalactic gas in and beyond galaxies in the line of sight, where I have been particularly interested in damped Lyman-$alpha$ absorbers ([DLAs](dlas.md)).
+These cosmic light houses are powerful probes of the interstellar and intergalactic gas in and beyond galaxies in the line of sight, where I have been particularly interested in damped Lyman-\alpha absorbers ([DLAs](dlas.md)).